 Our local village (Husthwaite) has free Multi Use Games Area (MUGA) which includes a playpark for toddlers and older children, outdoor gym facilities and tennis court.

-There are also many excellent eating establishments a short distance from The Den - such as the Carlton Inn in Carlton Husthwaite, The Durham Ox in Crayke, The Plum and Partridge in Husthwaite and The Fauconberg Arms in Coxwold.
+There are also many excellent eating establishments a short distance from The Den - such as the Carlton Inn in Carlton Husthwaite, The Durham Ox in Crayke, The Tomahawk Steak House in Husthwaite and The Fauconberg Arms in Coxwold.

 If Michelin Star dining is your thing, approximately 4 miles away there is The Black Swan at Olstead, recently voted the